muskanvk/Problem-Solving/README.md

 # Easy-Problems-Decoded
-This repository contains Leetcode Easy Problems along with their solutions
+This repository contains Leetcode Problems along with their solutions